doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: VersionAwarePlatformDriver interface now extends Driver

+All implementations of the `VersionAwarePlatformDriver` interface have to implement the methods defined in the `Driver` interface as well.

 ## BC BREAK: Removed support for PostgreSQL 9.3 and older

 DBAL now requires PostgeSQL 9.4 or newer, support for unmaintained versions has been dropped.